Not-Aryan/pset-3/README.md

 ## Part 6 - full SfM pipeline (extra credit, open-ended) (10 pts)
 Now, we can use all of the previous functions to get a point cloud from more than two images.
 This might require bundle adjustment for jointly optimizing camera parameters and the point cloud, as well as defining some correspondences manually, to get a reasonable looking point cloud.
 Implement `bundle adjustment`, `reprojection_error`, and `main` in `p6_SFM_pipeline.py` to get a point cloud of the statue dataset `env.p5.statue_images` from 5 or more views.
 We will only be grading your implementation of `bundle_adjustment` and `reprojection_error`.
+Then run `python -m src.p6_SfM_pipeline` to produce a point cloud.

 This was our output point cloud from the statue dataset (using some handcrafted points):
 ![sfm_output](data/figures/pointcloud_statue.png)

+Feel free to run camera calibration on your own phone using a printed-out checkerboard if you want to capture real-world images!
+We recommend printing out the checkerboard intead of taking pictures of the checkerboard on your screen to reduce moire effects.
+The checkerboard should cover the entire FoV of the camera.

+# Attribution
+Parts of this pset were inspired by CS231A, taught by Jeanette Bohg in spring 2024.
+The Arc de Triomphe model can be found here: https://rigmodels.com/model.php?view=Arc_de_Triomphe_3d_model__65937fd27de647c0a8ac99ce8275c03e.
+It has a royalty-free license.